cbmr-data/cbmr-data.github.io/esrum/source/services/rstudio.rst

 If your script requires a heterogenous set of input files or options to run, then it is recommended to use an argument parser such as the argparser_ R library.
+To use the argparser library you must first install it using the ``install.packages("argparser")`` command.

-This script can also be downloaded :download:`here
+The following is a brief example of how you might use the ``argparser`` library and it can also be downloaded :download:`here
 <scripts/argparser.R>`.

 .. literalinclude:: scripts/argparser.R